Codeinwp/visualizer/readme.txt

 5. Charts library

 == Changelog ==
+= 3.2.0 - 2019-05-03  =

+* Add support for charts in AMP requests
+* Add support to show charts from JSON/REST endpoints
+* Fix loading of Google Visualization javascript files
+* Add simple editors for editing chart data
+* Tested up to WP 5.2

 = 3.1.3 - 2019-02-24  =

 * Fix issue with changing column settings of the last column in table chart